 The work of the DMP consists of advanced formal coursework, and the researching and writing of a thesis.

-6 hours of courses at either the 4000 or 5000-level.
-(For Latin majors the required 4000-level course may be counted toward this requirement.)
+3 additional hours of Latin or Greek at either the 4000 or 5000 level (except LATI and GREE 4998 and 4999).)
 It is strongly recommended that at least 3 hours be taken at the 5000-level.
 The faculty will take the level of coursework into account in determining distinction.

 Research & Thesis